 What does it look and sound like?
 The male differs quite markedly from the female in plumage.
 It is entirely glossy black, tinged with blue and green, and has a striking red eye.
 The female and young birds are more cryptically coloured, with glossed brown upperparts, heavily spotted with white, and a black crown.
 The underparts are more buff with numerous fine black bars.
 Adult females differ from the young birds by having a dull red eye.
-Koels parasitise the nests of the larger honeyeaters, such as the wattlebirds, friarbirds and Blue-faced Honeyeater, as well as figbirds and the Magpie-lark.
+The call is an incessant “ko-el, ko-el, ko-el” which is repeated in a rising pitch.
+The call is also made during the day.

 Size: 39 to 46 cm